uujeongLee/uujeongLee/README.md

 From blockchain-powered platforms to multimodal AI systems, I’ve enjoyed working across the stack — from Solidity contracts to React interfaces, from Vision Transformers to UX-focused design.

+I also happen to love 🥦 **broccoli** — and my GitHub is a reflection of that.
+Just like each tiny floret forms a complete, vibrant broccoli, I believe every **small project** and **every green contribution square** adds up to something bigger.
+This space is where I grow, one thoughtful commit at a time.

 ---

 ## 🧠 AI Projects